josephdakotajohnson/weather-tracker/README.md

  - This website was coded by Joseph Dakota Johnson.

- - Instructor Caleb Crum helped me during class by showing me ways to add the time-block classes of past, present, and future.
-He also helped me figure out how to add an a button to the HTML and a delete function.
+ - Instructor Caleb Crum helped me during class by showing me ways to add the buttons of past searches.
+He also helped me figure out how to pull from the local storage for the button's searches.
 [Caleb's GitHub account](https://github.com/CalebCrumInstructor)

- - Tutor Alexis Gonzalez helped me during a tutoring session by helping me figure out the correct perspective to think on when checking the inplementation and implementing coding and by helping me figure out how to pull from an API appropriately.
+ - Tutor Alexis Gonzalez helped me during a tutoring session by helping me figure out the correct perspective to think on when checking the implementation and implementing coding and by helping me figure out how to pull from an API appropriately.

  - My brother (boot camp graduate) helped out by helping me get started on creating my variables for saving to local storage.
 [Dylan's GitHub account](https://github.com/dylanstormjohnson)